paulskirk53/Observatory-wiki/Astronomy Equipment/H814C Camera and Log.md

 Use with the 0.8x reducer:

-The working distance to the chip is 97,5mm. (from TS optics)  Measured from where?????
+- The working distance to the chip is 97,5mm. (from TS optics)  Measured from where?????
 Face of the reducer I guess.

-The sequence of components is c14, 0.8x reducer, rotator, spacer, OAG, Trius 814C, so the working distance of 97.5mm is made up of:
+- The sequence of components is c14, 0.8x reducer, rotator, spacer, OAG, Trius 814C, so the working distance of 97.5mm is made up of:

-Rotator uses 11 mm - this is the optec statement, but it is not true see below ++, so the new value is 36.25 mm
+- Rotator uses 11 mm - this is the optec statement, but it is not true see below ++, so the new value is 36.25 mm

-Trius backfocus uses 17mm
+- Trius backfocus uses 17mm

-OAG uses 16.5 mm (from flo web) checked with rule
+- ZWO OAG uses 16.5 mm (from flo web) checked with rule

-## Camera Spacer calculation
+## Camera Spacer length calculation

-Space = 97.5 - 36.25 - 16.5 - 17 = 27.75mm
+Length of Spacer = 97.5 - 36.25 - 16.5 - 17 = 27.75mm

 Check 27.75 +16.5 + 17+ 36.25 =  97.5